Like a Dragon (film): Plot

 The search for Mizuki brings Kiryu to the top of Millennium Tower and ends with a climactic battle against yakuza Akira Nishikiyama, Kiryu's childhood best friend and former blood brother, who declares his intention to beat Kiryu and finally prove he is the better man.

 Video

 Amuse Soft Entertainment released the regular DVD edition on September 28, 2007, in Japan, with a limited edition "Deluxe Box" featuring three Kubrick figures (Majima, Kiryu and Haruka).

-American distributor Tokyo Shock released a licensed DVD titled Yakuza: Like a Dragon on February 23, 2010, to coincide with the North American localization of Yakuza 3.
-The release date was originally planned to March, probably in order to coincide with the North American localization of the PlayStation 3 video game Yakuza 3.
+American distributor Tokyo Shock released a licensed DVD titled Yakuza: Like a Dragon on February 23, 2010.
+While originally planned for March, the release date was moved to coincide with the North American localization of Yakuza 3.

 Prior to this official release, an English-subtitled DVD was distributed in North America by Bonzai RCS; its case featured a Korean cover for some reason (it was likely an unlicensed product); it was similar to the Korean market edition by CJ Entertainment.

-As of November 2020, it is available on the streaming service provider Fandor, under the title of simply Yakuza.